 How we look at the world on any given day can impact how we cope with the world.
 If we see the day’s tasks as achievable, we may feel good about the day.
 If we see the day’s tasks as overwhelming, we may feel overloaded.
-In the current reality of COVID‐19, we may feel overwhelmed daily, hourly, or moment‐by‐moment, and we can feel like prisoners in our own home.
+In the current reality of COVID-19, we may feel overwhelmed daily, hourly, or moment‐by‐moment.
 And, we may feel like there’s nothing we can do about it.
 However, one line of defense to the COVID‐19 reality is refocusing our thoughts on how we look at the world right now.

 Refocusing our thoughts can reduce our stress and its toll on health.
 Rather than looking at COVID‐19 only as something outside of our control, we can refocus our thoughts on what we can control during these unpredictable times.
 Research shows that when we perceive things as beyond our control, our heart rate and blood pressure shoot up.
 By focusing on what we can control, we have a more adaptive response involving just a slight increase in heart rate, no increase in blood pressure, and a willingness to look at ways to manage the situation.
 A sense of control can lead to decreased stress and improved health.
 A great example of refocusing on what we can versus what we cannot control is shelter in place.
 Rather than viewing ourselves as prisoners inside our homes, we can instead see it as a personal mission to ensure everyone’s well‐being and safety by staying home.